What is the best VPN protocol?

 What is the most secure VPN protocol?

 Lightway, IKEv2, L2TP, and OpenVPN are all secure protocols, but the title of the most secure VPN protocol should go to Lightway, which uses wolfSSL, a well-established cryptography library that is FIPS 140-2 validated—which means it has been rigorously vetted by third parties.
-Lightway will soon be open-sourced so that it can be transparently and widely scrutinized for security vulnerabilities.
+Lightway core code has been audited and open-sourced so that it can be transparently and widely scrutinized for security vulnerabilities.

 OpenVPN is also recommended, because it has been extensively audited by multiple neutral experts.
 Its open-source implementations are available for anyone to inspect and improve.